The Best BC Road Trip Ideas

 If soaking up sun is more your speed, head to the wide sandy beach on the Kootenay Lake.
 Kids will love the discovery centre in the campground, and the walking paths beside the river are always a favourite, particularly when the salmon spawn in late summer.

 Ainsworth Hot Springs

 Nelson is what you have heard: a cultural, dreamy destination.
 Wander historic Baker Street and discover the lively and bustling downtown with boutique shops, cafes, pubs and patios.
 Rotary Lakeside Park features a sandy beach, playground, water sports rentals, gardens, and the beautifully restored streetcar along the waterfront.
-Outdoor enthusiasts will enjoy a hike up Pulpit Rock, mountain biking trails, rafting on nearby Slocan River, and cross country ski trails, scenic road biking options and world class Whitewater Ski Resort.
+Outdoor enthusiasts will enjoy a hike up Pulpit Rock, mountain biking trails, cross country ski trails, scenic road biking options and world class Whitewater Ski Resort.
 Farmers markets and dozens of delicious restaurants celebrate true local flavour.

 North Kootenay Lake

 Adventure and wilderness calls at the north end of Kootenay Lake.
-Enjoy rafting on the pristine Lardeau River or hiking into spectacular and remote alpine areas.
+Enjoy hiking into spectacular and remote alpine areas.
 Quiet waterfront campgrounds surrounded by soaring mountains offer a peaceful and inspiring getaway.
 The region is also the birthplace of cat skiing, with deep powder and cozy backcountry lodges.